How Can I Protect My Business When I Get Divorced?

 If so, there will be a different interpretation by the courts if taking money out of the business could damage someone else’s livelihood.
 The sale of shares can also be limited by the Memorandum and Articles of Association or a Shareholder Agreement.

 Does your business have a lot of capital or is it income-rich?

 This will determine the court’s approach.
-It will look at whether there are capital assets which can be sold without damaging the business or if it can be borrowed against.
+It will look at whether there are capital assets that can be sold without damaging the business or if they can be borrowed against.
 Some businesses are merely income streams, and the court can deal with this situation by a maintenance order.

 Are you developing something now to sell later?

 The court might track how that aspect of the business develops and look at your spouse sharing in some of the later profits.